 - I’m not really a huge fan of asparagus all by it self, but with some juicy chicken and spicy sauce?
 Yesss please.

-Of course, you can use whatever veggies you have hanging out in your produce drawer (or the freezer!), such as broccoli, peppers, carrots, and more.
+You can use whatever veggies you have hanging out in your produce drawer (or the freezer!), such as broccoli, peppers, carrots, and more.
 I think the sauce would go well with any of them.
-Enjoy this easy breezy meal prep!

 Other meal prep recipes from Project Meal Plan: